virgilianshailer/AutoMusic/README.md

 - **UNET model picker** — fetch available models directly from your ComfyUI instance
 - **Custom workflows** — supply your own ComfyUI workflow JSON for full control; template variables supported
 - **Auto-delete on chat removal** — optionally clean up saved track files when a chat or group is deleted
+- **Optional LLM Connection Profile** — route the scene-analysis call through a separate connection profile (e.g. a cheaper or more JSON-friendly model) and switch back to your main profile automatically — useful when your main RP preset doesn't reliably return clean JSON

 ---